RiverGracefish/lrthw_exercises/chapter_8/Readme.md

 > I like string interpolation better then format strings because it's more understandable for me.

 Add the answer to this question into Readme.md.

+Study Drills
+Do your checks, write down your mistakes, and try not to make the same mistakes on the next exercise.

+> Yes.